laszloszurok/hugo-website/content/blog/dwm-rice.md

 ```
 This will start dwmblocks automatically with dwm.
 Don't forget to make the script executable.

 Then we have to patch dwmblocks to finally have the click functionality.
-The patch is called [dwmblocks-statuscmd](https://dwm.suckless.org/patches/statuscmd/).
+The patch is called {{< target-blank title="dwmblocks-statuscmd" url="https://dwm.suckless.org/patches/statuscmd/" >}}.
 (This links to the same page as the statuscmd-signal dwm patch.
 They are on the same page, scroll down to find them.
 You can find three patches there, but we
 only need the statuscmd-signal for dwm and the dwmblocks-statucmd for dwmblocks).
 Download and apply it, then install dwmblocks.